DXHeroes/knowledge-base-content/practices/proper_bug_reporting.md

 slug: proper-bug-reporting
 stages:
   - development
 short_description: Proper bug reporting is a crucial practice for development.
 It helps to understand where the product lacks its functionality or performance.
-A bugs report is a description of bugs found by testers.
+Bug reports are descriptions of bugs found by testers.
 tags:
   - bug
   - reporting